10 Popular Animals With Hooves

 by danxoneil is licensed under CC BY 2.0

 Pigs are another intriguing example of animals with hooves.
-Like cows, they have cloven-shaped (two-toed) hooves that provide them stability while walking.
+Like cows, they have cloven-shaped (two-toed) hooves that stabilize them while walking.

 However, pigs can sometimes have fused hooves, making it more challenging for larger or heavier pigs to move around comfortably.